Tehnari/oidcfed_lib_php_rp/README.md

 ---
-P.S.: An other idea is to use / contiunue: https://github.com/ritou/php-Akita_OpenIDConnect
+P.S.: An other idea is to use / continue: https://github.com/ritou/php-Akita_OpenIDConnect